310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p2.md

 {% bubble Chiaki awkward %}
 <th>(Uh-oh… I wound up talking with Tenshouin for such a long time that time passed right by before I knew it.)</th>

-<th>(There’s something we need to do in the mainland starting tomorrow, so we’re staying over in a ryokan instead of going back to Hoshijima—)</th>
+<th>(There’s something we need to do in the main island starting tomorrow, so we’re staying over in a ryokan instead of going back to Hoshijima—)</th>

 <th>(But I accidentally almost headed to the port instead because I had forgotten about that, so I ended up returning back here much later than intended.)</th>
 {% endbubble %}